johnthedong/shadowsocks/README.md

 # Shadowsocks Auto-installer branch

 Planned new features:
-- Centralized deploy system for 1 button install to DigitalOcean.
+- Centralized deploy system for 1 button install on Ubuntu 14.01+ systems.
 - Refactorings for a more streamlined install system
 - More features in the pipeline